 Tip: Feed them twice a day ~50-100 ml.
 Use a syringe, it is very convenient.

-The larvae will metamorphosis to miniature versions of the adults in about 5-10 days depending on temperatures.
+The larvae will metamorphosis into miniature versions of the adults in about 5-10 days depending on temperatures.
 Big black eyes and sharply bent backs are the most obvious features at this stage.

-Tip: if you have a filter in rearing tank, cover your filters water intake with a sponge or a piece of nylon stocking if you have not done it already.
+Tip: if you have a filter in a rearing tank, cover your filter’s water intake with a sponge or a piece of nylon stocking if you have not done it already.
 Most filters suck the water in to clean it.
-They can easily suck in larvae or tiny shrimp and kill it.
+They can easily suck in larvae or tiny shrimp and kill them.